Board of Directors

 Aparna Dixit, President, has been working in the social services field for 7 years and in the volunteer sector for 10 years.
 Aparna is passionate about social justice and is seeking ways to contribute to her community while expanding her knowledge base.
 Aparna joined the board of Luke’s Place in June 2016.

-Frances (Frankie) Wood, Vice-President, was called to the Bar in Ontario in 1998 after obtaining a law degree at the University of Edinburgh and a further LLB at the University of New Brunswick.
+Frances Wood, Vice President, was called to the Bar in Ontario in 1998 after obtaining a law degree at the University of Edinburgh and a further LLB at the University of New Brunswick.
 She has practiced family law since 2000 and has been in partnership with Jennifer Gold since 2008.
 By entering into partnership, Frances Wood and Jennifer Gold, sought to create an alternative to the traditional law firm and thereby achieve work-life balance and a diverse workplace.

 Kimberley Gavan, Director, is a long-time advocate in the inclusion movement.
 Currently, Kim serves as the Executive Director of the Brockville and District Association for Community Involvement.
 She also has an extensive history and involvement with both Community Living Ontario and Inclusion Canada who are the Provincial and National bodies of Community Living, a federation of 300 local and 13 Provincial/Territorial Associations working on behalf of approximately 1 million Canadians with a developmental disability and their families.
-Kim largely spends her free time commuting back and fourth each weekend to the GTA, where she enjoys her family and love of sailing.
+Kim largely spends her free time commuting back and forth each weekend to the GTA, where she enjoys her family and love of sailing.